Novelty song: Late 19th century – 1960s

 Among the more far out songs of this genre were the two released in 1956 by Nervous Norvus, "Transfusion" and "Ape Call".

 The Coasters had novelty songs such as "Charlie Brown" and "Yakety Yak".
 "Yakety Yak" became a #1 single on July 21, 1958, and is the only novelty song (#346) included in the Songs of the Century.
 "Lucky Ladybug" by Billy and Lillie was popular in December 1958.
 Lonnie Donegan's 1959 cover of the 1924 novelty song "Does Your Chewing Gum Lose Its Flavour (On the Bedpost Overnight?)" was a transatlantic hit, reaching #5 on the Billboard charts two years after its release; it was one of the earliest top-5 hits to come from the United Kingdom in the rock era, preceding the British Invasion.

-Three songs using a sped-up recording technique became #1 hits in the United States in 1958–59: David Seville's "Witch Doctor" and Ragtime Cowboy Joe, Sheb Wooley's "The Purple People Eater", and Seville's "The Chipmunk Song (Christmas Don't Be Late)", which used a speeded-up voice technique to simulate three chipmunks' voices.
+Three songs using a sped-up recording technique became #1 hits in the United States in 1958–59, Sheb Wooley's "The Purple People Eater" and two by David Seville: "Witch Doctor" and "The Chipmunk Song (Christmas Don't Be Late)".
+Seville sped up his voice on his two number-one tracks to invent the title characters to each song, the latter of which would introduce the breakout characters that came to dominate Seville's career, Alvin and the Chipmunks.
 The technique (which Dickie Goodman had also used on "The Flying Saucer") would inspire a number of other knockoffs, including The Nutty Squirrels and Russ Regan's one-off group Dancer, Prancer and Nervous.

 In 1960, 16-year-old Brian Hyland had a novelty hit with the song "Itsy Bitsy Teenie Weenie Yellow Polka Dot Bikini", by Paul Vance and Lee Pockriss, which topped the Billboard single chart.
 The Trashmen reached the top 5 with "Surfin' Bird", a surf rock medley of two novelty songs originally recorded by The Rivingtons.
 In 1964, the Grammy for Best Country and Western Album was awarded to Roger Miller.
 Miller was known to sing novelty songs.